LoginRadius/engineering-portal/content/how-enum-tryparse-works-in-csharp/index.md

 ---
 title: "How Enum.TryParse() works in C#"
-date: "2021-04-23"
+date: "2021-04-28"
 coverImage: "coverimage.png"
 author: "Hemant Manwani"
 tags: ["C#","Enum"]
-description: "In this article, I will talk about how Enum.TryParse() works in C# and mistake which we can make while using it"
+description: "In this article, I will talk about how Enum.TryParse() works in C# and mistake which we can make while using it."
 ---
 ## Introduction

 As we all know that Enums are very commonly used in the C# program.
-While using the Enums we should also aware of how the values are parsed into the Enums.
-In my earlier article, I have talked about the [How to Use Enum in C#](https://www.loginradius.com/blog/async/enum-csharp/).In this article, I will specifically talk about the mistake which we can make while using the **Enum.TryParse()** method.
+While using the Enums, we should also be aware of how the values are parsed into the Enums.
+In my earlier article, I have talked about the [How to Use Enum in C#](https://www.loginradius.com/blog/async/enum-csharp/).In this article, I will specifically talk about the mistake we can make while using the **Enum.TryParse()** method.

 ## Let's get started

-As we know Enum.Tryparse() method will give us the parsed Enum.
+As we know `Enum.Tryparse()` method will give us the parsed Enum.
 Like in the below example

 ```c#
 public enum IdentityProtocols